rotki/rotki/docs/api.rst

 .. http:delete:: /api/(version)/actions/ignored/

-   Doing a DELETE on the ignored actions endpoint removes action ids from the list of actions to be ignored during accounting.
+   Doing a DELETE on the ignored actions endpoint removes action ids from the list of actions of the given type to be ignored during accounting.

    **Example Request**: